-This year the show and full accommodation will be at the Britannia Royal Court Hotel, Coventry, a Britannia group hotel providing everything you would expect of an International Hotel Group.
-The hotel is based in a Grade II listed manor house nestled in landscaped gardens and parkland 3 miles from Coventry city centre.
+This year the show and full accommodation will be at the Britannia Country House Hotel, Manchester, a Britannia group hotel providing everything you would expect of an International Hotel Group.
+The hotel was the first hotel in the Britannia chain; It is only 20 minutes drive from Manchester city centre and 2 minutes drive from the M60 motorway.